fardanakhter/fardanakhter/README.md

 I'm fascinated by well maintained projects, learning ways that improve app performance and user experience and also have worked on projects that have a large user-base like [Drop In Fortnite](https://apps.apple.com/us/app/drop-in-for-fortnite-app/id1357883503) and [Intermiami](https://apps.apple.com/us/app/inter-miami-cf/id1492007038).

-Outside of work, I'm interested in styudying state-of-the-art practices and solving tricky leetcode problems.
+Outside of work, I'm interested in studying state-of-the-art practices and solving tricky leetcode problems.
 In My spare time you can find me playing guitar 🎸 and spending time creating digital art 🖌.

 Catch me on